article

 Naming and faming: how the Chocolate Scorecard is fighting slavery in cocoa supply chains

-Posted: 19 September 2025 | Ruth Davison | No comments yet
+Posted: 19 September 2025 | | No comments yet

-Ruth Davison explores the 2025 Chocolate Scorecard, uncovering how the industry is confronting slavery, child labour, and sustainability challenges in cocoa.
+Ruth Davison explores the 2025 Chocolate Scorecard, uncovering how the industry is confronting slavery, child labour and sustainability challenges in cocoa.

 Cocoa beans and pod, at the heart of chocolate production, represent the systemic challenges the Chocolate Scorecard tackles — from child labour to supply chain transparency.
 Credit: Shutterstock

-The Scorecard is an independent assessment of the chocolate industry.
-It considers and scores the approach of individual businesses to issues of sustainability including the use of child labour, forced labour, deforestation and pesticide use.
+This year marked publication of the sixth annual Chocolate Scorecard – an independent assessment of the chocolate industry.
+It considers and scores the approach of individual businesses to issues of sustainability, including the use of child labour, forced labour, deforestation and pesticide use.

 Why the Chocolate Scorecard is needed